 3. Paulo Coelho kept faith that The Alchemist would be successful.

 In a new foreword written in 2014, Coelho explained his situation after his publisher dropped The Alchemist: “I was 41 and desperate.
 But I never lost faith in the book or ever wavered in my vision.
 Why?
 Because it was me in there, all of me, heart and soul.
 I was living my own metaphor.”

 As Coelho would later write, the fate of the book proved the book’s recurring theme of “when you want something, the whole universe conspires to help you.”
 Another local publishing house agreed to back the book.
-The second publishing run fared better than the first, and eventually thousands of copies were flying off the shelves.
+The second publishing run fared better than the first, and eventually thousands of copies were being sold.

 Even as The Alchemist became an international success, Coelho ensured that each new translation had local flavor.
 He worked with a local publisher in each new market and helped set cover prices that would make it possible for a wide audience to afford the book.

 7. Paulo Coelho also hit the road to promote The Alchemist.